michi-992/OnePage_Search_Application/README.md

 - Steps:
     - Navigate to the main page ('/').
     - Enter one or more search terms in the input field.
+    - Additionally, you can choose other sorting or filter values.
     - Click the "Search" button.
     - The search term will be added to the database and displayed in the user's search history.
-    - All recipes with a title containing the search term get displayed.
+    - All recipes with a title or description containing the search term and fitting the specified filter ranges get displayed.

 ### Admin View